masoumezabihi/data_engineering_capstone_project/mini_projects/airflow-mini-project1/Readme.md

   --email airflow@example.com \
   --password airflow
 ```
+  > [!NOTE]
-  🔁 Note: The container name may differ depending on your setup.
+>  The container name may differ depending on your setup.
 You can find the correct container name by running:
    >>docker ps